PramodKumarYadav/happium/README.md

 Framework uses **Junit5** and provides **4 different modes of running your tests in parallel** on a **local machine**, and a **clean design**, with **clear separation of concerns**, that results in **high readability** and **low maintenance**; all in all a **pleasure to work with**!

-> P.S: And yes, this probably maybe the only framework on the internet that provides 4 modes of execution using junit5 on localhost (there are examples to run on browsertack and saucelabs but on localhost this is the first - atleast I couldnt find another one).
-And it is only going to get better from here, so stay tuned!
+> P.S: And yes, this probably maybe the only framework on the internet (using Junit5), that provides 4 modes of execution on localhost (there are examples to run on browsertack and saucelabs but on localhost this is the first - or atleast I couldnt find another one).
+And it is only going to get better and better from here.

+> If you see an issue or want to get a feature added; feel free to open an issue in the framework.
+If you have a cool idea that can make the framework better, do send me a request and I will add you as a contributor :).

 # Key features
 - **A clean design** with clear separation of concerns